open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - TraceFlags (8 bits)
 - TraceState (string)

-Propagators MUST NOT assume that bits 2-7 (6 most significant bits) will be zero.
+Propagators MUST NOT assume that bits 2-7 (6 most significant bits) will be zero, as they are reserved for future use and are expected to propagate with the context.

 ### B3 Requirements